jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 ### 62 Causing injury or death in circumstances to which section 61 does not apply
 (1) A person commits an offence if the person causes bodily injury to or the death of a person by carelessly driving a motor vehicle (in a manner that is not an offence against section 61)—
-  (a) while under the influence of drink or a drug, or both; or (b) if the blood of the person driving, as ascertained from an analysis of a blood specimen subsequently taken under section 73, contains evidence of the use of a controlled drug specified in Schedule 1 of the Misuse of Drugs Act 1975.
+  (a) while under the influence of drink or a drug, or both; or (b) if, as ascertained from an analysis of a blood specimen subsequently taken from the person under section 72 or 73, the blood of the person driving contains evidence of use of a listed qualifying drug and the blood concentration level of the drug equals or is less than the high-risk level (if any) for the drug.
 (1A) To avoid doubt, subsection (1)﻿(b) does not limit subsection (1)﻿(a).
-(1B) A person commits an offence if—
+(1B) A person commits an offence if the person causes bodily injury to, or the death of, a person by driving or attempting to drive a vehicle if, as ascertained from an analysis of a blood specimen subsequently taken from the person under section 72 or 73, the blood of the person driving—
-  (a) the person causes bodily injury to, or the death of, a person by driving or attempting to drive a motor vehicle; and (b) the person does not complete a compulsory impairment test in a manner satisfactory to an enforcement officer, who is trained to give the test, when required to do so by an enforcement officer under section 71A; and
+  (a) contains evidence of use of a listed qualifying drug and the blood concentration level of the drug exceeds the high-risk level for the drug; or
-  (c) the person's blood, as ascertained from an analysis of a blood specimen subsequently taken under section 72 or 73, contains evidence of the use of a qualifying drug.
+  (b) contains evidence of use of an unlisted qualifying drug and the blood specimen was taken after the person failed to complete a compulsory impairment test in a manner satisfactory to an enforcement officer who is trained to give the test when the person was required to do so under section 71F.
 (2) If a person commits an offence against subsection (1) or (1B),— (a) the maximum penalty is imprisonment for a term not exceeding 3 years or a fine not exceeding $10,000; and (b) the court must order the person to be disqualified from holding or obtaining a driver licence for 1 year or more.